gogins/csound-extended/README.md

 or collected from older projects of mine.
 These extensions include:

 1. CsoundAC, an algorithmic composition library designed to be used with Csound.
-Csound is written in C++ and has C++, Python, Java, Common Lisp, Haskell, Lua, and other interfaces.
+CsoundAC is written in C++ and has C++, Python, Java, Common Lisp, Haskell, and other interfaces.

 2.  csound.node, a C++ add-on that embeds Csound in the JavaScript context of Web pages running in MW.js from https://nwjs.io/.

 3. A port of the algorithmic composition program CMask by Andre Bartetzki to WebAssembly and to a Linux Csound plugin opcode.

-4. The Lua opcodes for running Lua code inside a Csound performance by means of an embedded LuaJIT runtime.

 5. Csound for Android, almost all features of Csound in an Android app that also integrates Csound with HTML5.
 Please note, dependencies of Csound